mitsuhiko/lucumr/2016/3/24/open-source-trust-scaling.rst

 Future of Micro-Dependencies
 ----------------------------

-To be perfectly honestly.
-I'm legitimately scared about node's integrity of the ecosystem and this worry does not go away.
+To be perfectly honest:  I'm legitimately scared about node's integrity of the ecosystem and this worry does not go away.
 Among other things I'm using keybase and keybase uses unpinned node libraries left and right. keybase has 225 node dependencies from a quick look.
 Among those many